 Activity Description Comments Brochure Written material to distribute generally contains more information than a flyer.
 It is often folded to create a small piece for distribution.
 Charrette An intensive brainstorming session using visual methods to define alternatives.
 These can last anywhere from a few hours to a few days.
 Conference A meeting with two or more people where the participants confer and discuss.
 (This can also be a series of meetings and/or events focused on a unifying subject.)
 Contact lists Create contact lists for interested parties.
 Display Information and materials are displayed in an informal setting where people are free to move about and consider whatever is of interest to them.
-E-mail Using the Internet to contact people with electronic mail addresses.
-This is very inexpensi quick way to contact point is, however, important other ways to commut with people who do not access to computers.
+Information and materials are displayed in These are typically held a malls, city halls, banks, et E-mail Using the Internet to contact people with electronic mail addresses.
+This is very inexpensive and a quick way to contact people.
+It is, however, important to find other ways to communicate with people who do not have access to computers.
 Flyer A written communication piece that provides the most basic information.
 Multiple flyers can be produced for one event, plan or project with each flyer designed to communicate with different groups.
 These can be produced in various languages when resources are available to do so.
-Focus Group A small carefully selected group of individuals who meet together to give feedback to the organizer on a specific topic. to give group, people who are not Forum A public meeting that is designed to help attendants better understand a subject by hearing different points of view.
+Focus Group A small carefully selected group of individuals who meet together to give feedback to the organizer on a specific topic.
+Because this is a selected group, people who are not selected may be suspicious of the information gathered.
+Forum A public meeting that is designed to help attendants better understand a subject by hearing different points of view.
 Usually several people with differing opinions, each make a short presentation and then answer questions.
-It is not designed for decision making.
-It is most helpful if a disinterested party mod It also might be helpful, especially in some communities, if some of "experts" were local and trusted by the communi forum is used, it may ne be in Spanish for Spanis speaking community me
+It is not designed for decision making. subject by .
+Usually inions, and then int also hight be helpful, especially in some communities, if some of the "experts" were local and trusted by the community.
+If a